-We approach discontinuity-based quasi-experimental designs in a Bayesian way.
-Rather than focusing primarily on the estimation of the effect size $d$, we perform Bayesian model comparison to see whether the data are supported better by the alternative model $\model_1$, that claims an effect is present, than by the null model $\model_0$, in which such an effect is not present.

-Let $D=\{(x_i, y_i)\}_{i=1}^n$, with $x_i \in \mathds{R}^p$and $y_i \in \mathds{R}$ (for this exposition we will assume $p=1$, but extension to multidimensional input is straightforward, as we will show in an example later on).
-The result of the model comparison is quantified by the Bayes factor~\cite{Goodman1999b,Kass1995}: Here, $p(D\mid \model_1)$ and $p(D\mid \model_0)$ are the model marginal likelihoods of the two models that have integrated out their respective (hyper)parameters.
-The Bayes factor indicates how much more likely the data are given the discontinuous model, compared to the continuous model~\cite{Jarosz2014}.
+In standard RD and ITS analyses, causal conclusions are drawn by estimating the effect $d$ and testing whether this differs from zero.
+Instead, we perform Bayesian model comparison to see whether the data are better supported by the alternative model $\model_1$, that claims an effect is present, than by the null model $\model_0$, in which such an effect is absent.
+The result of the model comparison is quantified by the Bayes factor~\citep{Kass1995}: Here, $p(D\mid \model_1)$ and $p(D\mid \model_0)$ are the marginal likelihoods of the two models with their respective parameters integrated out.
+The Bayes factor indicates how much more likely the data are given the discontinuous model, compared to the continuous model~\citep{Jarosz2014}.
 Unlike a $p$-value, it can provide evidence for either model, so that it is possible to find evidence supporting the \emph{absence} of a discontinuity~\citep{Wagenmakers2007,Goodman1999a}.
 Furthermore, this model comparison approach automatically accounts for model complexity~\citep{MacKay2002}.

-Both models imply a distribution over the effect size.
-In the null model, all probability mass of $p(d\mid D, \model_0)$ is concentrated at $d=0$, while for the alternative model we can infer the posterior distribution of the effect size $p(d\mid D, \model_1)$.
-Importantly, existing regression discontinuity methods that focus on the inference of $d$, implicitly condition on $\model_1$.
-This results in an overconfident estimate of the effect size, and consequently of too optimistic conclusions of the efficacy of an intervention, as this approach ignores the uncertainty in the model posterior $p(\model\mid D)$.
-This uncertainty can be accounted for via the Bayesian model average estimate of $d$, which is given by The resulting mixture distribution integrates out the uncertainty of the model, which has been shown to lead to optimal predictive performance~\citep{Hoeting1999}.
+In the null model, all probability mass of $p(d\mid D, \model_0)$ is concentrated at $d=0$, while for the alternative model we have an effect size distribution $p(d\mid D, \model_1)$.
+Existing regression discontinuity methods focus on inference of $d$, and hence implicitly condition on $\model_1$.
+This approach ignores the uncertainty in the model posterior $p(\model\mid D)$, which results in an overconfident overestimate of the effect size, and consequently of too optimistic conclusions of the efficacy of an intervention.
+This uncertainty can be accounted for via the Bayesian model average (BMA) estimate of $d$: The resulting distribution integrates out the uncertainty of the model, which has been shown to lead to optimal predictive performance~\citep{Hoeting1999}.
 Since the effect size is by definition zero according to $\model_0$, Eq.~\eqref{eq:bma} is a spike-and-slab distribution that combines a spike at $d=0$ with a Gaussian distribution determined by $\model_1$, where each component is weighted by the posterior probability of the corresponding model.
 Compared to the overconfident estimation of $d$ conditioned only on $\model_1$, this has a regularizing effect~\citep{Brodersen2015}, shrinking small effect size estimates towards zero.